Violetta Girl

 Famous people named Violetta

-Violetta Villas was a Polish singer and actress known for her powerful voice and flamboyant style.
+Violetta Villas is a singer and actress best known for her unique vocal style and performances in Poland.

-Violetta de Oliveira is a Brazilian artist recognized for her contributions to contemporary art.
+Violetta de Azevedo is a Brazilian artist best known for her contributions to contemporary art and exhibitions in major galleries.

 Fictional characters named Violetta

-Violetta Castillo is the main character in the Disney Channel series 'Violetta,' a talented teenager pursuing her passion for music.
+Violetta is a fictional character from the Disney Channel series Violetta.
+She is a talented teenager who discovers her passion for music and dance while navigating the challenges of adolescence.

 Sibling Suggestions